TMD20/PT-Muxer/README.md

 Length: will display how long, how many subs a track has
 default: whether to set the default flag in mkv
 forced: whether to set the forced flag.
 Also can be set by changing the site_title to including "forced"
+sourceDir: The original location of the bdmv used to extract track
+sourceKey: the key of the source in the json that the track is tied to
+type: whether this is a audio, video, sub track

 # Commands: